Sri Lanka president dissolves Parliament, calls for election

-COLOMBO, Sri Lanka (AP) — Sri Lanka’s President Maithripala Sirisena dissolved Parliament and called for fresh elections amid a deepening political crisis.
+COLOMBO, Sri Lanka (AP) — Sri Lanka’s president has dissolved Parliament and called for elections on Jan.
+5 in a bid to stave off a deepening political crisis over his dismissal of the prime minister that opponents say is unconstitutional.

-An official notification signed by Sirisena announced the dissolution of Parliament effective midnight Friday.
+An official notification signed by President Maithripala Sirisena announced the dissolution of Parliament effective midnight Friday.
 It said the names of candidates will be called before Nov.
-26, and the election held on Jan.
-5. The new Parliament is to be convened on Jan.
+26 and the new Parliament is to convene Jan.
 17.

-Sri Lanka has been in a political crisis since Oct.
+Sri Lanka has been in a crisis since Oct.
 26, when Sirisena fired his prime minister, Ranil Wickremesinghe, and replaced him with former strongman Mahinda Rajapaksa.
+Both say they command a majority in Parliament and had been expected to face the 225-member house on Wednesday after it was suspended for about 19 days.

+Foreign Minister Sarath Amunugama told The Associated Press on Saturday that the president dissolved Parliament due to the need to go to the people to find a resolution to the crisis.

+He said that on Wednesday “there was to be a lot of commotion and unparliamentary activities sponsored by the speaker.”

 Wickremesinghe has insisted his firing is unconstitutional.
 He has refused to vacate his official residence and demanded that Parliament be summoned immediately to prove he had support among its members.